 Some features may require authentication and a valid Social Security Number to activate.
 To access credit reports, scores, and/or credit monitoring services (“Credit Monitoring Services”), you must successfully pass your identity authentication with TransUnion®, and your VantageScore 3.0® credit score file must contain sufficient credit history information.
 If either of these requirements is not met, you will not be able to access our Credit Monitoring Services.
 It may take a few days for credit monitoring to start after a successful enrollment.

-Identity and cyber protection benefits are available to customers residing in the U.S., including U.S. territories and the District of Columbia, with the exception of residents of New York and Washington.
+Identity and cyber protection benefits are available to customers residing in the U.S., including U.S. territories and the District of Columbia, with the exception of residents of New York.
 Benefits under the Master Policy are issued and covered by HSB Specialty Insurance Company.
 You can find further details and exclusions in the summary of benefits.

 Our identity theft restoration service is part of a comprehensive identity theft recovery package that offers a reimbursement of up to $1 million for identity recovery expenses.
 To access the support of an identity restoration case manager, you must file a claim with HSB, which NordProtect has partnered with to provide the coverage.
 HSB is a global specialty insurance company and one of the largest cyber insurance writers in the U.S.